Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Azure Key Vault supports creating secure certificates that can be used to authenticate Azure SDK clients.

-There are different ways to create Key Vault Certificates.
+There are different ways to create Key Vault certificates.
 For example, through the Azure CLI: [Quickstart: Set and retrieve a certificate from Azure Key Vault using Azure CLI](https://docs.microsoft.com/azure/key-vault/certificates/quick-create-cli).

 Once you have a certificate, you may export the certificate with the Azure CLI following the steps at [Export certificates from Azure Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli).

 You can also export your certificate through the portal by going to your Key Vault, going to a specific certificate, then downloading the certificate in PFX/PEM format.

-Once you have a Key Vault certificate downloaded, go to Azure Active Directory, find the Enterprise app you want to authenticate with, go to `Certificates & secrets` and then upload the certificate.
+Once you have a Key Vault certificate downloaded, go to Azure Active Directory.
+Find the Enterprise app you want to authenticate with, go to `Certificates & secrets`, and upload the certificate.

-After that, you'll be able to authenticate by pointing the `@azure/identity`'s `ClientCertificateCredential` to the path where your PEM certificate is, as follows:
+After that, you can authenticate by pointing the `@azure/identity`'s `ClientCertificateCredential` to the PEM certificate's path, as follows:

 ```ts
 const credential = new ClientCertificateCredential(